 Thousands of vulnerable children pass through UK railway stations every day.
-Most of us wouldn’t even spot that they were in danger.
+Most of us wouldn’t even spot that they were at risk.

 We work with children being groomed, those caught up in 'county lines' gangs, many running away from home and several struggling with poor mental health.